hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 }
 ```

-Note the different `typeUrl` and `outputPrefixType: RAW` for FPE keysets.
+Note the custom `typeUrl` and `outputPrefixType: RAW` for FPE keysets.

 ---

 ## Key Rotation

 Tink keysets natively support multiple keys.
 The `primaryKeyId` determines which key is used for new encryptions.
-Older keys remain in the keyset for decryption of existing ciphertexts.
+Older keys are supposed to remain in the keyset for decryption of existing ciphertexts.

-To rotate a key:
+1. Generate a new keyset with multiple keys (e.g., `-n 2` with the [Keyset Tool](./keyset-tool.md))

-1. Generate a new keyset with multiple keys (e.g., `-n 2` with the Keyset Tool)
+2. One of the keys in the keyset must be the primary key, initially it's the first one
-2. The first key ID is the primary
+3. Any new encryption operations use the currently designated primary key
-3. Existing ciphertexts are decrypted using whichever key ID is encoded in their metadata
+4. A different key in the keyset can be promoted to become the primary key at any time
-4. New encryptions use the primary key
+5. Once the primary key changed, old ciphertexts remain decryptable so long as the previously used primary key is still resolvable within the configured keyset.

 See [Keyset Tool](keyset-tool.md) for examples of generating multi-key keysets.